scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 DAX Scenario
 ============

-Another cost amplifier of DynamoDB is DAX.
+Another cost amplifier of DynamoDB is DAX (Amazon DynamoDB Accelerator).
 This is a caching layer that sits in front of your DynamoDB tables and can help reduce the number of read requests to DynamoDB.
 However, it also comes with its own costs.

 DAX costs scale with the number of provisioned nodes and cached data volume.
 To illustrate this, we will use a customer example.
 They had a workload with the following characteristics: